Designing the Root Cellar

 If you live in a cold climate, snow cover alone may not be enough to keep it from reaching dangerously cold (freezing) temperatures in your root cellar.

 It has to be an incandescent bulb to get warm - new fangled compact fluorescent bulbs don't give off any heat.
+The 60 watt will be perfect for this use.

 Check it periodically, especially during cold snaps, to make sure it's still working.